grz0zrg/fas/README.md

 The versatility of its sound engine allow a wide variety of synthesis methods (aka instruments) to produce sounds:

-* additive / spectral with per partial effects (bitcrush, phase distorsion, waveshaping, fold, convolve)
+* additive / spectral with per partial effects (bitcrush, noise)
 * phase modulation (PM/FM)
 * granular (asynchronous / synchronous)
 * subtractive synthesis